Paul C. and Edna H. Warner Grants for Sustainable Agriculture

 The RFP is typically released in late January with a deadline in early March.

-The following projects were selected for funding in 2018
+The following projects were selected for funding in 2020 and will commence pending approval for COVID-19 research exemptions:

 Reports on Warner grants from prior years can be found here.